Skip to main content

 Seattle Alzheimer’s Disease Brain Cell Atlas

-The Seattle Alzheimer’s Disease Brain Cell Atlas, headquartered at the Allen Institute, fuels understanding of the cellular and molecular changes that underlie Alzheimer’s—how it starts, and how it progresses in the human brain.
+The Seattle Alzheimer’s Disease (SEA-AD) Brain Cell Atlas, led by the Allen Institute, fuels understanding of the cellular and molecular changes that underlie Alzheimer’s—how it starts, and how it progresses in the human brain.
+Data and resources related to this atlas are openly available to the scientific community to accelerate progress towards treatments and, one day, a cure.